mergeandvary/mergeandvary.github.io/_posts/2016-04-03-welcome-to-jekyll.markdown

 Now that the jekyll server is running, we can fire up our web browser and navigate to: [http://localhost:4000](http://localhost:4000)

 ## Failing Early, Failing Often: Lets get some content.
 Jekyll can feel a little intimidating at first.
-Not point trying to read mountains of documentation on all the various technical features, I'm just going to jump in.
+No point trying to read mountains of documentation on all the various technical features, I'm just going to jump in.
 Best practice for learning FOSS is to fail early/often to learn better solutions and approaches: theory is no substitute for praxis.
 Luckily, we have the internet and surely others have failed before us, so lets employ our constructive laziness!

 [http://lmgtfy.com/?q=jekyll+tutorial](http://lmgtfy.com/?q=jekyll+tutorial)